The baked goods special decision |

 I will say this, though--the $4,000 outlay does not show up in net income figures.
 Looking at your competition's numbers, you have no way of knowing for sure whether or not they bought the oven.
 Your net income figures end up being higher if you buy the oven, because you're making an additional $0.50 in profit per baked good, but it's very hard to discern whether another team bought the oven from looking at all the factors that are visible to you.

-final week.
-A $4,215 lead, or a
+Cumulative net income entering the final week.
+A $4,215 lead, or a $215 lead?
+We couldn't tell. |

 What that meant towards the end of the simulation was that I became determined to finish the game with at least a $4,000 lead in cumulative net income.
 That way, whether or not the second-place team bought the oven, we'd be guaranteed victory.
 I would have been very annoyed if we finished with a lead in cumulative net income, but lost because we bought the oven and the competition didn't.
 (Based on the final lead my instructor said we had in terms of cash in the bank, it sounds like they bought the oven.)